EECOLOR/shapeless-wiki/Feature-overview:-shapeless-2.0.0.md

 ### Boilerplate-free lenses for arbitrary case classes

-A combination of `Generic` and singleton-typed `Symbol` literals supports boilerplate-free lens creation for arbitrary case classes,
+A combination of `LabelledGeneric` and singleton-typed `Symbol` literals supports boilerplate-free lens creation for arbitrary case classes,

 ```scala
 import shapeless._